First published on Thursday, June 4, 2020

 But whichever method you choose, you’ll still need to send a job offer letter from employer to employee.
 To confirm the details of your offer, you can include:

-You can send your letter out by email if you want.
-Or you can hand it over in person.
-Sending it in the mail is the option most businesses use.
+You can send your letter out by email, hand it over in person or send it in the mail.

 Accepting a job offer is down to your potential new starter.
 If they decline, you can always contact the individual and ask them why.
-If you’re keen on hiring them, you can revisit your offer to include new features (such as a wage increase) to make the role more appealing.
+If you still want on hiring them, you can revisit your offer to include new features (such as a wage increase) to make the role more appealing.

 Job offer references

-There are two types of offer you can make.
+There are two types of offer you can make—conditonal and unconditional.

-1. Conditional job offer: If you have specific conditions for the new starter to meet (for example, a policy of references before a job offer), you can withdraw your offer if they fail to meet your requirements.
+A conditional job offer is when you have specific conditions for the new starter to meet (for example, a policy of references before a job offer), you can withdraw your offer if they fail to meet your requirements.

-2. Unconditional job offer: Once your employee accepts the offer, then you must put together a contract of employment.
-You can’t withdraw the offer afterwards.
+An enconditional job offer on the other hand is when the employee accepts the offer, then you must put together a contract of employment.

 Obviously, once you have the job references and you can verify them, then you can go ahead and make your unconditional offer.